RuinExplorer/z_ushe_concurrent_interface/README.md

 # z_ushe_concurrent_interface
 Custom Banner package designed for Utah state colleges to consume USHE concurrent enrollment applicant information.
+The complete solution can be downloaded using the 'clone or download' button.
+Viewing individual files, the 'raw' button can be used to show plain text for copying directly from the browser.

 Setup Instructions: